-Document Date of Issue Summary of Change

-Version 2.0 11Mar2021 Original Version

-Version 3.0 2Dec2022 Version 3.0-Amendment to Version2.0
+Document Date of Issue Summary of Change Version 2.0 11Mar2021 Original Version Version 3.0 2Dec2022 Version 3.0-Amendment to Version2.0 Version 4.0 1March2024 Version 4.0-Amendment to Version 3.0

-PDGENE-PF PROTOCOL 3.0 SUMMARY

-Protocol Number PDGENE-PF Protocol Title Parkinson's Foundation PD GENEration Genetic Registry Acronym PDGENE-PF Organization Parkinson's Foundation Study Centers Parkinson's Foundation, Parkinson's Foundation Global Care Network, Parkinsons Study Group, Neurology Clinics Study Objectives Network, Parkinsons Study Group, Neurology Clinics Primary Objective: To create a genetic data and sample repository for Parkinson's disease (PD) for future research use.
-Secondary Objectives: 1.
-To bank residual deoxyribonucleic acid (DNA) extracted from whole blood samples or buccal swab for future research use.
-2. To bank targeted exome sequencing results for future research use.
-3. To link existing clinical data with genetic data through other Parkinson's disease studies.
-Study Population People with Parkinson's disease (PWP) People at risk of developing Parkinson's disease (PD) Study Design Multi-center, prospective, observational study Intervention/Treatment Lab assay for seven genetic variants of Parkinson's disease
+PDGENE-PF PROTOCO DL 4.0 SUMMARY Protocol Number PDGENE-PF Protocol Title Parkinson's Foundation PD GENEration Genetic Registry Acronym PDGENE-PF Organization Parkinson's Foundation Study Centers Parkinson's Foundation, Parkinson's Foundation Global Care Network, Parkinsons Study Group, Neurology Clinics Study Objectives Primary Objective: To create a genetic data and sample repository for PD- specific genetic tests for future research use.
+To provide clinical genetic testing and genetic counseling for people with Parkinson's disease and eligible family members.
+Secondary Objectives: To bank residual deoxyribonucleic acid (DNA) extracted from whole blood samples or saliva or buccal swab for future research use.
+To bank whole genome sequencing results for future research use.
+To link existing clinical data with genetic data through other Parkinson's disease studies.
+Study Population People with Parkinson's disease (PWP) People at risk of developing Parkinson's disease (PD) Study Design Multi-center, prospective, observational study Intervention/Treatment Lab assay for clinically validated genetic variants of Parkinson's disease

-Number of Lin to E00 000 neuticinents even a 10 year annulment neutical hetween Number of Participants Up to 500,000 participants over a 10-year enrollment period between December 20, 2020 and December 20, 2030, with estimated enrollment of 15,000 by December 31, 2024.
-Phases of Study: Phase 1: Study Population 1: Up to 15,000 participants Phase 2: Initiated upon sponsor discretion Study Population 1 and 2: Up to 500,000 participants Inclusion Criteria Study Population 1: People With Parkinson's disease (PWP) Meet Movement Disorder Society (MDS) Clinical Diagnostic Criteria for Parkinson's disease: probable diagnosis based on Investigator discretion.
-Willingness to undergo genetic testing, and may choose to be informed of genetic test results for seven Parkinsons-related genes, including: GBA, LRRK2, SNCA, VPS35, PRKN, PINK-1, PARK7.
-Based on site clinician's determination, have the capacity to give full informed consent in writing or electronically, or provide consent through a legally authorized representative (LAR)/power of attorney (POA), and have read, understood and completed the informed consent form.
-Are able to perform, or have a designee who can perform study activities (including completion of either online, in-person or paper surveys).
-Study Population 2: People at risk of developing PD Willingness to undergo genetic testing, and may choose to be informed of genetic test results for seven Parkinsons-related genes, including: GBA, LRRK2, SNCA, VPS35, PRKN, PINK-1, PARK7.
-Based on site clinician's determination, have the capacity to give full informed consent in writing or electronically, or provide consent through a legally authorized representative (LAR)/power of attorney (POA), and have read, understood and completed the informed consent form.
-Are able to perform, or have a designee who can perform study activities (including completion of either online, in-person or paper surveys).
+Number of Participants Up to 500,000 participants over a 15-year enrollment period between December 20, 2020 and December 31, 2035, with estimated enrollment of 15,000 by December 31, 2024.
+Study Population: Up to 500,000 participants Inclusion Criteria Study Population 1: People With Parkinson's disease (PWP) 1.
+Meet Movement Disorder Society (MDS) Clinical Diagnostic Criteria for Parkinson's disease: probable diagnosis based on Investigator discretion.
+2. Willingness to undergo genetic testing, and receive genetic test results for at minimum seven Parkinsons-related genes, including: GBA1, LRRK2, SNCA, VPS35, PRKN, PINK1, PARK7.
+Participants may choose to also receive additional findings which might be related to their PD diagnosis and/or health-related clinically actionable findings.
+3. Based on site clinician's determination, have the capacity to give full informed consent in writing or electronically, or provide consent through a legally authorized representative (LAR)/power of attorney (POA), and have read, understood and completed the informed consent form.
+4. Are able to perform, or have a designee who can perform study activities (including completion of either online, in-person or paper surveys).
+Study Population 2: People at risk of developing PD or with a family history of PD 1.
+Willingness to undergo genetic testing, and may choose to be informed of genetic test results for, at minimum, seven Parkinsons-related genes, including: GBA1, LRRK2, SNCA, VPS35, PRKN, PINK1, PARK7.
+Participants may choose to also receive additional findings which might be related to their PD diagnosis and/or health-related clinically actionable findings.
+2. Based on site clinician's determination, have the capacity to give full informed consent in writing or electronically, or provide consent through a legally authorized representative (LAR)/power of attorney (POA), and have read, understood, and completed the informed consent form 3.
+Are able to perform, or have a designee who can perform study activities (including completion of either online, in-person, or paper surveys).
 Exclusion Criteria Study Population 1: People With Parkinson's disease (PWP) 1.
 Probable diagnosis at the time of consent of an atypical parkinsonian disorder (i.e., multiple system atrophy, progressive supranuclear palsy, dementia with Lewy bodies, corticobasal syndrome), including that due to medications, metabolic disorders, encephalitis, cerebrovascular disease, or normal pressure hydrocephalus.